Mercurial Workflows: Stable & Default

 Users that want to live on the bleeding edge of development can use the

-branch of your project.
+default branch of your project.
 Hopefully your project has some users that

-and inform you of bugs found with the new
+are willing to work with default and inform you of bugs found with the new

 functionality you add to it.

-Whenever you make a change to stable
+Whenever you make a change to stable you'll want to merge it into default

-always remains a superset of stable
+so that default always remains a superset of stable.
+This makes default

 as stable as it can possibly be.
 It also makes it easier to merge default